scienceai/blog/_posts/science-for-machines.md

 [Unicorns](http://techcrunch.com/2013/11/02/welcome-to-the-unicorn-club/)
-(>1B$ valuation startups) than graduates of other universities, I can simply list this data package as dependencies (```isBasedOnUrl```) of a new datapackage.jsonld which for now contains nothing else.
+(>1B$ valuation startups) than graduates of other universities, I can simply list this data package as dependencies (```isBasedOnUrl```) of a new datapackage.jsonld which, for now, contains nothing else.

 ```